San Diego Spousal Support Attorneys

 - The age and health of the spouses.

-Our family law attorneys will quickly file for temporary spousal support if you are in need of financial assistance.
+We will quickly file for temporary spousal support if you are in need of financial assistance.
 Temporary alimony is meant to help the supported spouse pay bills until the final divorce judgment.
 This short-term amount may be more, less, or equal to the "permanent" alimony amount (assuming there is a permanent award).
-Permanent alimony is rarely a lifelong payment plan, and we will construct an argument on the client's behalf to advocate for or against extended alimony.
+Permanent alimony is rarely a lifelong payment plan, and we will construct an argument on your behalf to advocate for or against extended alimony.
 Contact our divorce lawyers in San Diego today if you require assistance in a case involving alimony.

 Many people do not realize that alimony in California is often modifiable or can be terminated.
 The amount of spousal support set by the court can be altered if the circumstances of your case change.
 For example, if you are laid off from your job and your income is reduced, then you may be entitled to a reduction in the amount of support you are paying.
 Likewise, if your ex-spouse becomes employed or obtains other means of support, then a judge may terminate their spousal support.